 "The German house of cards crashed suddenly that autumn, but in the summer was generally thought unshaken.
 The Bolsheviks' decision to exterminate the Romanovs was to avoid their liberation by the Whites, and impress their supporters with their determination to fight to the end.
 But they were afraid to antagonize the Germans.
-They assumed that the death of the Czar wouldn't ruffle the Kaiser's feathers, Nicholas being a cousin of King George of England."
+They assumed the death of the Czar wouldn't ruffle the Kaiser's feathers, Nicholas being a cousin of King George of England."

 "So was the Kaiser."

 "Yes," said Dugavich.
 "Wilhelm was cousin to King George, George's father being brother to the Kaiser's mother.
 But there was no love lost between them.
-King George and the Czar were close, and the Bolsheviks would have suspected that it would give the Kaiser malicious joy that the English king would be hurt in this way."
+King George and the Czar were close, and the Bolsheviks would have suspected it would give the Kaiser malicious joy that the English king would be hurt in this way."

 Our drinks arrived.
 The man took a robust swallow.
-"But the Kaiser's word was law, and if he decided to avenge himself on the Reds for the murder of his or his wife's relatives, there wasn't much the Bolsheviks believed that they could do to stop him, especially since news from the western front gave them no hope that the Allies would be able to hold out long.
+"But the Kaiser's word was law, and if he decided to avenge himself on the Reds for the murder of his or his wife's relatives, there wasn't much the Bolsheviks believed they could do to stop him, especially since news from the western front gave them no hope the Allies would be able to hold out long.
 If the western front collapsed, Germany would have a free hand in the east.
 It was important for the death of the Czar to be announced, but to obscure the situation of the rest of the family."

 "Yes, the Bolsheviks were in zugzwang."

 "I took you for a chessplayer.
 They were in potential zugzwang, but the Whites were in actual, at least partial, zugzwang also.
 The anti-Bolshevik forces were not cooperating.
-Between Denikin, Kolchak, Wrangel, and others, there was no agreement on how Russia would be governed once the Reds were overthrown, and they were confident that victory was within their grasp.
+Between Denikin, Kolchak, Wrangel, and others, there was no agreement on how Russia would be governed once the Reds were overthrown, and they were confident victory was within their grasp.
 Reconciliation between the groups would have been easier with the Czar irreversibly gone, but the monarchists wanted a remnant of the royal family alive for the purpose of restoration.
-On the other hand, the monarchists were content for the other groups to believe that the Czar's entire family was done away with, for the non-monarchists to believe that restoration of the Romanovs was not in prospect.
+On the other hand, the monarchists were content for the other groups to believe the Czar's entire family was done away with, for the non-monarchists to believe restoration of the Romanovs was not in prospect.
 It was in the monarchists' interest to confirm neither the extermination of all of the Romanovs, nor the survival of any."

 As a private detective, even a young one, I had encountered the deviousness and subtle chicanery of the underworld and demimonde.
 But this man's insights on the Byzantine thought processes at the higher levels of power politics was a revelation.
 On the other hand, were his speculations only imaginings?
 My head began to swim.